amethyst-lemon/compai/README.md

 # compai
 ## Brief description
-Image processing aapp for converting an image to a line drawing.
+Image processing app for converting an image to a line drawing.
 App UI is made with the help of Streamlit.

 Apps intended use case is turning a photo of a sketch or line art (traditional art) into digital line art (digital line art).